storefront-x/storefront-x/docs/cookbook/create-new-module.md

 Modules in Storefront X are NPM packages.
 So they require `package.json` a need to be importable by their identifier.
 For local development, easiest way is to leverage monorepo functionalities.
 In root `package.json` file, the `workspaces` fields specifies which directories are scanned for NPM packages.
 By default, it is a `modules` directory.

 ## With command
 You can use our own command `yarn/npm make` to create new module and `package.json`.
-You will be presented with prompts to choose directory, vendor name, module name, description and module access.
+You will be presented with prompts to choose directory, module name, license, description and module access.
 ```
 ?
-Module directory » ./modules
+Module directory » modules
 ?
-Vendor name (e.g. storefront-x) »
+Module name »
 ?
-Module name »
+License » UNLICENSED
 ?
 Module description »
 ?
-Choose if module is private or public »
+Should this module be publishable to NPM? »
 >   Private
     Public
 ```